noted/noted/README.md

 I interviewed Josh from Fanzter, and he brought up many points I hadn't thought of.
 For example, keeping user data separate and secure, how to sell this product business-to-business, liability, marketing it as a SaaS ("Software-as-a-Service"), insurance, demonstration value, marketing, billing, and support.
 I also talked to Mrs. Carlson and she gave me more insight as to what librarians need from this product.

 I've realized that most of the faculty I've talked to want a more structured system (teachers have more privileges than students, teachers have the ability to organized notecards, etc.), while students want an unstructured, do-it-yourself like system.
 I believe that it would be better to have everyone on the same level, teachers included.
-I also would like students to have the flexibility to organize how they'd like to -- often times the way a teacher organizes is not right for me.
+I also would like students to have the flexibility to organize how they'd like to&mdash;often times the way a teacher organizes is not right for me.

 I need to speed up the pace I'm iterating on this project.
-If I want to have a working version by March, I need to be working faster -- there are many hurdles ahead.
+If I want to have a working version by March, I need to be working faster&mdash;there are many hurdles ahead.
 Hopefully after this month (and college applications) are over I'll have more time.